Were You Really Called To Be These 5 Things?

 While pastors must and should study the Bible, it’s not a full-time vocation for us.
-Of course we know doctrine, understand the canon and its origins, and be able to disciple people through scripture.
-But we don’t really have the luxury of spending the bulk of our waking hours studying texts because, remember?—we’re pastors.
+Of course, we know doctrine, understand the canon and its origins, and be able to disciple people through scripture.
+But we don’t really have the luxury of spending the bulk of our waking hours studying texts because remember?—we’re pastors.

 So let’s stop pretending to be Bible scholars.
 We can read their work, we can quote them, we should know a few, but we’re not them because we can’t hole up in libraries for hours a day and because we should be with our people in order to lead them.

-The Cliff Notes version is this: Bible scholars study text, theologians study what different voices believe about the text.
+The Cliff Notes version is this: Bible scholars study text, and theologians study what different voices believe about the text.
 Trees versus forest.
 And don’t get me started on Biblical theology or systematic theology.
 But it requires inordinate amounts of time to recognize the nuances and roots of various theological themes.
 Not for the faint-hearted.
 Yes, I know by default every believer is a theologian, but you’re a pastor first, a theologian second.
 Or third.
 (As Paul said to Pastor Timothy: Do the work of an evangelist.)
-At its heart, the Good News is deep, but not complicated.
+At its heart, the Good News is deep but not complicated.

 But the argument is the same as #1.
 Enough said.